Nabuco Brazilian Studies Visiting Professor

 - Applicants for the Nabuco Visiting Professorship must hold a doctorate AND a current academic appointment at a university or research institution.
 Independent scholars and practitioners may request to have this requirement waived based on their professional trajectory.

-- Academic Program: A brief proposal (one to two pages) explaining in detail the reason of interest in becoming a Nabuco Visiting Professor at CLAS, a proposed lecture or one-unit course, and the line of research to follow while associated with the University.
+- Academic Program: A brief proposal (one to two pages) explaining in detail the reason of interest in becoming a Nabuco Brazilian Studies Visiting Professor at CLAS, a proposed activity or one-unit course, and the line of research to follow while associated with the University.
 Proposals should state how the proposed research benefits from Stanford's unique resources such as libraries, faculty, and academic programs

-- Letter of Sponsoring Faculty and Department Chair: Letter from a Stanford University faculty member endorsing the application and the Department Chair.
+- Letter of Sponsoring Faculty and Department Chair: Letter of endorsement signed by a Stanford University faculty member and their Department Chair.
 Letter could be co-signed or two separated letters might be submitted.

 - Curriculum Vitae